Official State of Rhode Island website

 When submitting an application, include official student-issued transcripts and/or letter of verification of a completed approved program stating the content and grade range as well as an official test report if it hasn't already been sent to RIDE.

-Educators who hold valid RI-like certificates or who have completed state-approved programs from the sixteen (16) states listed below are exempt from taking the RI-required tests and are not held to experience requirements (if applicable).
+Educators who hold valid RI-like certificates or who have completed state-approved programs from the twenty-four (24) states listed below are exempt from taking the RI-required tests and are not held to experience requirements (if applicable).
 However, if RI requires a specific certificate (independent certificate) to be eligible for a second certificate (dependent certificate), this requirement remains the same.

 States with Inter-State Flexibility